Taranum01/Fuzzy-Enhancement-Type-2/README.md

-# Fuzzy Image, GIF, and Video Enhancement using Type-2 Fuzzy Logic
+# Fuzzy Image Enhancement using Type-2 Fuzzy Logic

-This project implements a **Type-2 fuzzy logic-based image denoising and enhancement method**, specifically designed for handling noisy visual content—including **images**, **GIFs**, and **videos**.
+This project implements a **Type-2 fuzzy logic-based image denoising and enhancement method**, specifically designed for handling noisy **images**.
 The method is particularly effective for salt-and-pepper noise and is tested on challenging datasets such as **underwater infrared imagery**.

 ## Features